induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 the user ``jane`` then they would know that Jane's password is ``foo``.
 This is bad and means that with a lot of effort someone could—in theory—reverse the hash just pre-computing tons of potential values.
-It will still be hard if the users have chosen good passwords, but it is within the realm of possible.
+It will still be hard if the users have chosen good passwords, but it is within the realm of possibility.

 That is why password systems also use a tool called "salting".
 Salt comes in various flavors but the general idea is this.
 Append a value to every password